 Unless you are offered a very extensive employee benefits package at work, odds are you need additional coverage on your own.
 And even then, there are probably gaps.

 Here's a quick rundown of what you need to know.

-1) The only place to get ACA Health Insurance Coverage with no annual or lifetime limits, wellness visits covered at 100%, and all the MEC (minimal Essential Coverage) guidelines is through your employer or through the healthcare.gov Exchange.
-(In most areas carriers have stopped offering individual ACA plans)
+1) ACA Health Insurance Coverage with no annual or lifetime limits, wellness visits covered at 100%, and all the MEC (minimal Essential Coverage) guidelines is the only coverage that does not approve or rate based on height, weight and health.

-2) Your options outside of employment or the Exchange are Short Term health Insurance or a medical cost-sharing plan.
-Both of these have gaps which is why it is often a good idea to pair them with a limited med plan.
+2) Short Term health Insurance or a medical cost-sharing plan can cost drastically less than an ACA plan.
+New short term health options have greatly increased coverage options and benefits without dramatically increasing premiums.
+These may have gaps which is why it is often a good idea to pair them with a limited med plan if needed.

 5) Dental Insurance has waiting periods.
 Don't wait until you need it to get it.
-There is only one plan that we sell without waiting periods.
-It is a good plan but it has a very limited network.
+There is only one plan that we sell without waiting periods but the coverage is limited on major services for the first year.
 Dental plans also have annual maximums and varying co-insurance.

 Insurance regulations and programs vary from state to state and carrier to carrier.
 Sign up for our newsletter, follow us on social media, or check out our blog to stay up to date.